 CP: Both are most definitely on my ‘must see’ list.
 Finally, I’d like to get your opinion on an element of International performance.
 Have you have noticed a trend in the style of act or costume that tend to get requested in particular areas?

 JP: I can see similarities among performers’ costumes in various countries I travel to.
-I guess there is a sort of a trend connected to different areas.
-I personally feel this might be influenced by the most popular costumiers in each location, who create some iconic styles within their own brand.
+There is a sort of a trend connected to different areas.
+Personally I feel this might be influenced by the most popular costumiers in each location, who create some iconic styles within their own brand.
 Alongside this, performers are being influenced by each other’s costumes when working together on a regular basis.
 I can see this happening within London too, so I imagine it's natural.

 I don't feel there's a trend requested by the producers in particular areas.
 As far as I've experienced, each producer usually favours some acts over others based on the theme or line-up.
-I usually get requested for a specific act in my repertoire based on a particular show but also get asked what I would suggest among my acts.
+Producers request specific acts from my repertoire based on a particular show but I also get asked what I would suggest among my acts.

 This is a great approach as gives trust to the artist.
 I too adopt this method when booking performers for my own shows.
 The common enquiries I get are about which act each producer finds most unique, and isn’t too visually similar to other performers on the line-up.